RVVRRVVR

 AI should also help people at every level of Maslow’s hierarchy of needs.
 Here’s how AI could fit into each level:

-• Physiological Needs: AI could improve access to food, water, and healthcare—helping farmers optimize crops or aiding doctors in diagnosing diseases early.
+• Physiological Needs: AI could improve access to food, water, and healthcare.
+It could help farmers optimize crops, or aid doctors in diagnosing diseases earlier than they otherwise would.

 • Safety Needs: AI could enhance personal and public safety, with applications like AI-powered security systems or self-driving cars that reduce accidents.